oakserver/oak/README.md

   is identified by the second argument, with the message being the third argument.

+- `.send()`

+  Stream a file to the requesting client.
+See [Static content](#static-content) below for more information.

+- `.sendEvents()`

+  Convert the current connection into a server-sent event response and return a `ServerSentEventTarget` where messages and events can be streamed to the client.
+This will set `.respond` to `false`.

 - `.throw()`

   Throws an `HTTPError`, which subclass is identified by the first argument, with the message being passed as the second.

+- `.upgrade()`

+  Attempt to upgrade the connection to a web socket connection, and resolve with an web socket interface.
+This will set `.respond` to `false`.

 Unlike other middleware frameworks, `context` does not have a significant amount of aliases.
 The information about the request is only located in